rory-stock/300dtd-website-assessment/Development.md

 Working on site flow using excalidraw

-Started designing how the user will navigate between pages, and making sure that there are no dead ends in the site.
+Started designing how the user will navigate between pages, and making sure that there are no dead ends in the site. <br>
+This is only the user interface, I still need to make an admin interface to allow for uploading and managing the site.

 ![Excalidraw screenshot](images/image.png)